Have you ever wondered how a child's handedness develops? What contributes to the emergence of a dominant or preferred hand in children?

 Some examples of symmetrical movements that we see in older children are jumping and clapping hands.

-As the baby grows and develops, he learns to crawl, and in this way, he learns to use each side of the body in a rhythmical way, first one side and then the other.
+As your baby grows and develops, you should see the development of creeping/crawling skills.
+Creeping/crawling on all fours enables a baby to learn to move each side of the body in a rhythmical way, first one side and then the other.
 These are reciprocal movements.

 The next phase of bilateral coordination development is called asymmetrical bilateral coordination .
 This means that both sides of the body are working together, but they are doing a different, yet complementary task.

 Look at this child coloring in.
 He has developed asymmetrical bilateral coordination skills as can be seen by one hand holding the paper while the other hand colors with a crayon.

 Cutting with scissors, drawing on paper, kicking a

 ball… these tasks all require that one hand or leg is “active” while

 some measure of proficiency in developing assymetrical bilateral coordination skills - and then you should be seeing an "active" and a "helping" hand emerge.

 As the child gets better at getting both hands to work together in a complementary way, the ability to cross the body's midline begins to emerge.